 The Private Markets Taxable portfolio comprises investments in Australian and international private equity funds, which are invested and managed by external managers.
 The valuation of private equity investments is based on the most recent valuation performed by the fund managers plus or minus cash flows between the last valuation date and the reporting date.
 Both Australian and international private equity valuations are generally in accordance with the International Private Equity and Venture Capital Valuation Guidelines Investments in the pooled funds have been valued in accordance with the valuations supplied by the managers.
-Currency conversions have been made at the spot market mid-rates applicable at balance date where applicable.
+Where currency conversions are required, these have been made at the spot market mid rates applicable at balance date.